-Under Minister Enill's stewardship, a renewed effort is also likely to be made to further deepen what Dr Julien calls the 'national identity in energy' in the upstream, with particular reference this time to the domestic private sector.
+As the second petroleum century proceeds, a renewed effort is also likely to be made to further deepen what Dr Julien calls the 'national identity in energy' in the upstream, with particular reference this time to the domestic private sector.
 It is just as important for private local companies to be contributing to oil and gas production as it is for state companies to have a presence there.
 It is generally agreed that the effort by local companies to maintain their position in the petroleum services business needs to be matched by greater involvement in the producing area.
+Incentives given for the operation of small and mature fields should make it more attractive for local players to participate more vigorously in the upstream.